When was the last time you had space to truly think through a major organizational change before you were in the midst of it?

 Each of which can be costly.
 Together, they sap morale and trust in leadership.

-The Solution: Strategic Time Investment
+The Solution: A Strategic Time Investment in Preparation

 The time we think that is required for planning feels daunting.
 It requires blocking time in your schedule.
 Convening people.
 Collecting information.
 We’ve all been in those endless loops of “meetings about meetings about meetings.”